 Where a person receives palliative care is depending on their needs, their preference, how well they can function physically and how much support is available.
 Specialist palliative care services can be provided in the home, hospital, out-patient department, palliative care unit or hospice, or aged care facility.

-If you have any questions related to palliative care or want to know about the services that are available contact one of our Support Services coordinators or call 3055 8233 or free call 1800 620 420.
+If you have any questions related to palliative care or want to know about the services that are available contact one of our Blood Cancer Support Coordinators on 1800 620 420.
 Alternatively talk to your haematologist or general practitioner.

 You can also search the National Palliative Care Service Directory to find a service in your area at palliativecare.org.au.